Metrics

 Scopus citations, PlumX og Altmetrics

 Your publications mey get metrics imported from Scopus, PlumX and Altmetrics.
-This happens automatically if your publications have a DOI or source ID.
+This happens automatically if your publications have a DOI or source ID from a citation database.

 The metrics are imported to show the prevalence and reproduction of your research.
 There is no central reporting on metrics, either at individual, group or department level.